Miserlou/Zappa/docs/advanced.rst

 Keeping The Server Warm
 =======================

-Zappa will automatically set up a regularly occuring execution of your application in order to keep the Lambda function warm.
+Zappa will automatically set up a regularly occurring execution of your application in order to keep the Lambda function warm.
 This can be disabled via the 'keep_warm' setting.

 Enabling CORS
 =============